Products Affected - Description

 - Suh J, Sepkowitz K. Opportunistic infections in HIV disease.
 In: Betts R, Chapman SW, Penn RL, ed.
 Reese and Betts': A Practical Approach to Infectious Diseases.
 Philadelphia, PA: Lippincott Williams and Wilkins; 2003:649-718.

 - Weller S, Blum MR, Doucette M, et al. Pharmacokinetics of the acyclovir pro-drug valaciclovir after escalating single- and multiple-dose administration to normal volunteers.
 Clin Pharmacol Ther.
 Dec 1993;54(6):595-605.

 - Mori T, Shimizu T, Yamazaki R, et al. Varicella-zoster virus infection under administration of ganciclovir after allogeneic bone marrow transplantation.
 Scand J Infect Dis.
 2006;38(3):227-228.

 - Haake DA, Zakowski PC, Haake DL, Bryson YJ.
 Early treatment with acyclovir for varicella pneumonia in otherwise healthy adults: retrospective controlled study and review.
 Rev Infect Dis.
 Sep-Oct 1990;12(5):788-798.

-Updated May 8, 2014, by Jane Chandramouli, PharmD, Drug Information Service.
+Updated June 1, 2015 by Michelle Wheeler, PharmD, Drug Information Service.
 Created February 3, 2009 by Jane Chandramouli, PharmD, Drug Information Specialist.
 Edited by M. Christina Beckwith, PharmD, Drug Information Specialist.
-Copyright 2014, Drug Information Service, University of Utah, Salt Lake City, UT.
+Copyright 2015, Drug Information Service, University of Utah, Salt Lake City, UT.

 « Back to Drug Shortage Product Bulletins